 The Valyrians used thousands of slaves from across the continent in the blisteringly hot mines underneath the Fourteen Flames to find gold and silver.
 Slave revolts were common in the mines, but the Valyrians were strong in sorcery and were able to put them down.
 When there was war, the Valyrians took thousands of slaves, and when there was peace they bred them.

-The Valyrians had a number of different gods, among them Balerion, Meraxes and Vhagar.
+The Valyrians had a number of different gods, among them Balerion, Meraxes, Vhagar and Syrax.
 The singers named Aegon the Conqueror's and his sister's three dragons after those gods, although Aegon converted to the faith of the Seven during the War of Conquest.

 The practice of incest was common in old Valyria, as the Valyrians would customarily wed brother to sister.
 On Dragonstone the Targaryens continued to practice incestuous marriage and polygamy to keep the dragon bloodline pure.

 |“||All Valyrian sorcery was rooted in blood or fire. ||”|

 |“||"Valyria was the last ember, and Valyria is gone." ||”|

 It is possible that the titanic clashes between Valyria and the Ghiscari Empire are inspired by the Punic wars between Rome and Carthage over control of the Mediterranean.

 - ↑ Citadel, So Spake Martin, June 26 2001